ChrisWiegman/chriswiegman.com/content/posts/2011-04-16-prepare-your-wordpress-theme-to-be-minified.md

 First, make a list of all the css and js files hardcoded into the header.php file.
 Don’t have a header.php in your theme?
 Just look for the php file in your theme with \[html\]\[/html\] and \[html\]\[/html\] and make your list from there.
 For this example we’re going to assume you had two css files listed, style.css and style2.css.

-Next open the functions.php file in your theme. &nbsp;Here’s where we are going to list the files.
+Next open the functions.php file in your theme.
+Here’s where we are going to list the files.
 Start by making sure that these don’t load in the WordPress backend by entering:

 <pre class="wp-block-code" aria-describedby="shcb-language-8" data-shcb-language-name="PHP" data-shcb-language-slug="php"><span><code class="hljs language-php">&lt;span class="hljs-keyword">if&lt;/span> ( ! is_admin() ) {</code></span><small class="shcb-language" id="shcb-language-8"><span class="shcb-language__label">Code language:</span> <span class="shcb-language__name">PHP</span> <span class="shcb-language__paren">(</span><span class="shcb-language__slug">php</span><span class="shcb-language__paren">)</span></small></pre>